HL7/davinci-atr/input/pagecontent/spec.md

 **Expected Results:**

-* Successful removal of the Patient from the Member Attribution List if the member and the provider is found in the system.
+* Successful removal of the member from the Member Attribution List if the member and the provider are found in the Member Attribution List.
-* An OperationOutcome if the Patient to be removed is not found in the system or the member attribution list.
+* An OperationOutcome indicating an error if the member to be removed is not found in the Member Attribution List.
-* An OperationOutcome is returned if the Producer decides not to remove the member.
+* An OperationOutcome indicating an error is returned if the Producer decides not to remove the member.
-* An OperationOutcome if the Attribution List is in a status of final.
+* An OperationOutcome indicating an error if the Member Attribution List is in a status of final.

 #### Consumer indicates to the Producer that the Consumer is done with the reconciliation